duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ## List Template Group

-The List template group was designed for displaying a list of properties **of one item**.
-This can either come in the form of a bulleted list of properties, *or* a table of key-value pairs.
+The List template group was designed for displaying in-depth attributes of one item.
+These attributes can be displayed as either a bulleted list of properties, *or* a table of key-value pairs.

 Multiple items are displayed using the same `text_item` template used by Text and Icon template groups.
 As a result, this template group is mainly useful for instant answers designed to **return a single item** with detailed properties.